-It’s important for bank executives to review all core contracts in order to gain a clearer picture of overall financials.
-In the long term, reviewing these contracts can save time, money and aggravation.
+It’s important for bank executives to review all core contracts in order to gain a clear picture of overall financials.
+In the long term, reviewing these contracts can save time, money and aggravation, as well as improve operations.
 In the banking industry, contracts include core processing, debit cards, digital channels, item processing and imaging.

 Contract review is not just important for product and service additions, it’s also valuable in the long-term strategic planning process as well as preparing for any M&A activity.
 It can be very illuminating, whether you’re considering switching vendors, negotiating better terms or in the valuation process.